OpenRailAssociation/osrd-website/content/about/opensource.en.md

 Applied to OSRD, Open Source has **multiple avantages** :
  - the algorigthms and know-how developped with the project are free for all
- - development cost are shared between actors
+ - development cost and results are shared between actors
- - the result of the development work is shared
  - it makes interoperability between software systems easier by making helping make the landscape more homogeneous and standardized
  - helps focus collaboration around common interests
  - enables actors to tailor the software to their own interests
  - enables researchers to contribute and benefit from the project
- - it puts all players on an equal footing
  - it allows public actors to meet their transparency goals

 Using open source to enable industrial collaboration is not a new idea: